How to Get a Job Offer From a Canadian Employer

 As a visitor to Canada, you are not allowed to work and if you did work you could make yourself inadmissible in the future.
 But you can plan a holiday to Canada and check out the work situation on the side.
 There is nothing to stop you from networking at parties or with family and friends, or from canvassing some businesses about their interest in hiring foreign workers, or even speaking to HR experts about resume standards, salaries, or other useful information.
 However, you need to travel to Canada for legitimate tourist reasons.
 If you show up at the border or customs and say you are here to inquire about jobs, you will likely be denied entry.
-(The exception to this is if you are making an "exploratory visit" as part of preparing to apply as a business immigrant for a provincial nominee program, but those immigrants do not need job offers as they are trying to become employers in Canada.)
+(The exception to this is if you are making an "exploratory visit" as part of preparing to apply as a business immigrant for a provincial nominee program or through some other provincial nominee program which requires such a visit.)
 So you shouldn't carry a resume or letters of introduction on you when you enter Canada.
 (If you want to have one with you, leave it in the cloud.)

 Once you have made the right contacts, you can see about arranging a job offer while you are overseas and even encourage your prospective employer to apply for a Labour Market Impact Assessment (LMIA) but you will have to leave Canada before you can apply for the work permit.
 And remember, you are absolutely not allowed to work in Canada without a work permit.
 It is illegal.

 Once you have been accepted to study in Canada, and have applied for a study permit, it's time to start thinking about working.
 As a student, you have three opportunities to get a job in Canada: